top of page

 The subnet itself is described by Subnetwork record that contains a RouterTable field:

-Building Infrastructure with Pattern Matching
+Define Infrastructure Operations with Pattern Matching

 As availability domains, compute shapes and platform images are part of the built-in Oracle Cloud Infrastructure, one would need just to find them.
 In consequence, you can use pattern matching for switch to find any of these InstanceStructure records: